bytecodealliance/cargo-component/README.md

   component registry.
 * `cargo component key` - manages signing keys for publishing WebAssembly components.
+* `cargo component wit` - manages the target WIT package of the component.

 More commands will be added over time.